What is Dental Public Health in Canada?

 Dental Public Health is the science and art of preventing and controlling dental diseases and promoting oral health through organized community efforts.
 It is that form of dental practice that serves the community as a client rather than the individual.
 It is concerned with dental health education of the public, with applied dental research, and with the administration of group dental care plans, as well as the prevention and control of dental diseases on a community basis.

-Dental Public Health Dentistry is a recognized dental specialty in Canada.
+Dental Public Health is a recognized specialty for dentists in Canada.
 CAPHD represents Public Health Dentists through the Canadian Dental Specialties Association, which is an affiliate of the Canadian Dental Association.